MVP Southgate

 Continued Opposition

-Southgate is a dangerous, unnecessary pipeline that would bring harm to our region.
-Developers issue conflicting statements and misleading information to cover this up.
-Appalachian Voices and our partners continue to push back against this fracked-gas behemoth.
+MVP Southgate is a dangerous, unnecessary pipeline that would bring harm to our region — no matter the project’s design.
+Appalachian Voices and our partners will continue to push back against this fracked-gas behemoth.
 Some of the organizations include:

 To get involved, contact: